linkml/linkml/docs/developers/tool-developer-guide.rst

 LinkML is programming language neutral.
 However, currently much of the stack for introspecting schemas is written in Python.

-For example, in Python, if you want a list of slots for that class you can use :ref:`class_slots
+For example, in Python, if you want a list of slots for that class you can use :attr:`class_slots
 <linkml_runtime.utils.schemaview.SchemaView.class_slots>`.
 But
 what if you are building a generic JavaScript data entry widget that will work for any LinkML class?